rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 you want that information sent out to the whole campus?
 I know that I wouldn't.

+1. Carnegie library.
+Who is there right now?
+According to [the Grinnell Magazine](http://magazine.grinnell.edu/about/visit/spaces/carnegie-hall), Shakespeare, Dante, Homer, Plato, Michelangelo, Darwin, Goethe, Galileo, Emerson, and Caesar.
+Who would you add?
+Who are we adding?
+Morrison.
+Who decided?
+I have no idea.
+Is Toni Morrison a great writer?
+Without doubt.
+Are there others who belong as much?
+Possibly.

 Articles and other readings
 ---------------------------